Republican Corporation Commission hopefuls try to get voters' attention for runoff

 Thomsen, 55, represented an Ada-based district in the Oklahoma House from 2006 to 2018.
 He is a former Sapulpa High School and University of Oklahoma football player and has worked as a Fellowship of Christian Athletes representative.

-David, 61, is finishing her third term in the state Senate after first winning election in 2010 She is a realtor and property manager.
+David, 61, is finishing her third term in the state Senate after first winning election in 2010.
+She is a real estate agent and property manager.

 Thomsen and David both said their interest in the Corporation Commission stems from their time in the Legislature and public service.